Dangling Modifier – Detection & Correction

 Revising the main clause

 This method involves rephrasing the sentence in a way that the modifier will be linked clearly to the noun it is modifying.
-It can be done by reordering the words in the sentence or adding a subject to the sentence.
+It can be done by reordering the sentence structure or adding a subject to the sentence.

 The modifier “walking to school” is not linked to a noun, and it is unclear who is walking.

-The modifier “while walking school” is clearly linked to the subject “I,” and it is clear who is doing the action.
+The modifier “while walking to school” is clearly linked to the subject “I.”

 Revising the modifier clause